GG666/Lecture/Chapter (C_English).md

 ---
 ### Pass-by-value
 When a function has been called, the value of each argument is assigned to the corresponding parameter.
+A copy of the argument will be generated and passed to the function.

-Therefore, when we change the value of the parameter.
-It does not effect the original variable(cause we only change the copy of the variable).
+When we change the value of the parameter.
+It does not affect the original variable(cause we only change the copy of the variable).

-Look at the function below, since n is a copy of the original exponent, we can modify the function safely:
+Look at the function below, since n is a copy of the original exponent, we can modify the function safely

 ```C++
 #include <iostream>